SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Related works

 \subsection{Spiking Neural Networks}

-Unlike traditional deep learning models that convey information using continuous decimal values, SNNs use binary spikes to transmit information.
-Spiking neurons are the basic computational unit of SNNs, and they receive continuous values input and convert them into spikes.
-Most spiking neurons operate in three main steps: charge, fire, and reset \cite{27}.
-At each time step, these three steps are executed in sequence.
-We take Integrate-Fire (IF) \cite{36} neuron as an example to introduce its working process.
+SNNs are originally inspired by the communication mechanism in the brain where neurons interact through discrete spikes \cite{59}.
+Spiking neurons serve as the fundamental computational unit of SNNs, receiving continuous-valued input and converting it into spikes.
+Typically, spiking neurons operate in three distinct steps: charge, fire, and reset \cite{27}.
+These three steps are executed sequentially at each time step.
+To illustrate the working process of a spiking neuron, we use the Integrate-Fire (IF) neuron as an example \cite{36}.